Our ‘Golden Rules’ for a Great Hop On, Hop Off Tour

 Obviously our tours involve alcohol, and sometimes a very small minority of passengers may have the wrong idea about what is appropriate behaviour on our winery tours!
 So here are the facts:

-- This is not a ‘booze cruise’ (aka an opportunity to drink as much as possible).
+- This is not a ‘booze cruise’ and our bus is not licensed (aka an opportunity to drink as much as possible).

 - We follow strict duty of care protocols that may result in a person’s tour being stopped and removal of the offending passenger in the event of intoxication or disrespectful behavior.